Real-John-Cheung/d3-delaunay-for-processing/README.md

 <hr>

 ## Usage
-You can download the packaged <code>.jar</code> file from the release, then import them into processing as a library.
+You can download the packaged <code>.jar</code> file from the release, then import them into processing as a library.(<b>You might need the newest version of Processing 4 to use this library</b> That's because this library is compiled with recent Java runtime -- my bad, I thought processing 4 was already using Java 17).
 Or you can also build it from source.
 As you can see, I am using gradle to package it.
+To do so:<br>
-To do so: clone the repo to your machine:<br><code> git clone https://github.com/Real-John-Cheung/d3-delaunay-for-processing.git </code><br>
+clone the repo to your machine:<br><code> git clone https://github.com/Real-John-Cheung/d3-delaunay-for-processing.git </code><br>
 after that, you can make some change according to your needs and run
 <code> ./gradlew build</code>